Updated July 6, 2026

 In Oregon, the practical need is often driven by contracts and client expectations rather than a single statewide rule.
 A firm bidding work in Portland may need to show proof of coverage to win an engagement, while a solo advisor in Salem may need it to satisfy a client agreement or to protect against a claim that advice caused financial loss.
 Because 99.4% of Oregon businesses are small businesses, many owners also rely on this coverage to protect cash flow if a client dispute triggers defense costs before any resolution is reached.

 This protection is also relevant for firms working in or around the state’s largest employment sector, Healthcare & Social Assistance, where service expectations can be high and records, timelines, and scope definitions matter.
-Businesses in Eugene, Bend, Medford, and other metro areas that work on project-based deliverables, recurring advisory work, or regulated professional services should review professional liability insurance requirements in Oregon with an agent, because those requirements may vary by industry and business size.
+Businesses in Eugene, Bend, Medford, and other metro areas that work on project-based deliverables, recurring advisory work, or regulated professional services should review professional liability insurance requirements in Oregon with a licensed insurance professional, because those requirements may vary by industry and business size.
 If your work involves advice, analysis, design, documentation, or a duty to act carefully for a client, this coverage belongs on the shortlist.

 Professional Liability Insurance by City in Oregon